cal-itp/data-analyses/open_data/README.md

 1. Delete any existing databases that you intend to overwrite on the HQRail Enterprise Geodatabase (the .sde file).
 1. Run the remainder of the ArcGIS [notebook](./arcgis_pro_notebook_sample.ipynb) after importing the updated XML metadata for each feature class.
    * Note that since you re-started ArcGIS, the notebook's kernel will restart and you will need to re-run the first few cells.
-   * Once this completes, the new data will be added to the HQRail enterprise geodatabase, and you should be able to add datasets from there to the map.
+   * Once this completes, the new data will be added to the HQRail enterprise geodatabase and you should be able to add datasets from there to the map.
+Please also add the corresponding thumbnail image.
    * There are steps to create FGDC templates for each datasets to store field information, but this only needs to be done once when a new dataset is created.
 1. In terminal: `python cleanup.py` to clean up old XML files and remove zipped shapefiles.
    * The YAML and XML files created/have changes get checked into GitHub.